rulerrobin/T1A3/README.md

 The development plan that I made was heavily focused on planning.
 I used a kanban style board to build a project management system that allowed to me complete tasks day to day as well as move them/change them if needed.

+I also focused on the agile style so I would test and see if something was doable and then make adjustments accordingly.
+By doing this I adjusted my schedule and plan if I was able to complete things or add things by ensuring that my MVP was functional.

 Images of the project management system

 **Starting Point**